At Revelstoke Dental Centre, we provide our Revelstoke patients with restorative dental services such as crowns and bridges.

 A dental bridge typically consists of three units, a pontic (a false tooth) fused between two crowns that are cemented onto the abutment teeth.
 Unlike removable partial dentures, dental bridges cannot be taken out of the mouth by the patient.

-Bridges not only correct an altered bite, it also improves chewing ability and speech, and also works to safeguard the appearance of your smile and face by preventing the collapse of facial features that can cause premature wrinkles and age lines.
+Bridges not only help to correct an altered bite, they also improve chewing ability and speech, and also work to safeguard the appearance of your smile and face by preventing the collapse of facial features that can cause premature wrinkles and age lines.

-A good candidate for a dental bridge is a person with missing teeth and committed to maintaining good oral hygiene practices.
+A good candidate for a dental bridge is a person with missing teeth who is committed to maintaining good oral hygiene practices.

-A bridge is the most natural choice to fill the space in the mouth left by missing teeth.
+A bridge is a natural looking choice to fill the space in the mouth left by missing teeth.
 If left unfilled, this space can cause the surrounding teeth to drift out of position and can cause teeth and gums to become more susceptible to tooth decay and gum disease that can cause further tooth loss.

 Besides traditional bridges, another popular design is the resin bonded or "Maryland" bridge, primarily used for front teeth.
 This is usually the most economical choice when the abutment teeth are healthy and don't contain large fillings.
 The pontic is fused to metal bands that can be bonded to the abutment teeth with a resin cement and hidden from view, reducing the amount of preparation on the adjacent teeth.